JetBrains/intellij-sdk-docs/topics/appendix/resources/ep_lists/oss_plugins_extension_point_list.md

 # Open Source Plugins Extension Point and Listener List

-<link-summary>Overview of Extension Points and Listeners for OSS plugins bundled with IntelliJ IDEA Ultimate and other IDEs.</link-summary>
+<link-summary>Overview of Extension Points and Listeners for OSS plugins bundled with IntelliJ IDEA and other IDEs.</link-summary>

 <tldr>